-S.à r.I.-S may be incorporated with an initial corporate capital of EUR 1, which must be entirely subscribed and paid-up.
-Thus, the corporate capital of a S.à r.I.-S, may be comprised between EUR 1 and EUR 12,000.
+S.à.r.l.-S may be incorporated with an initial corporate capital of Euro 1, which must be entirely subscribed and paid-up.
+Thus, the corporate capital of a S.à.r.l.-S may be comprised between Euro 1 and Euro 12,000.

-The very limited amount of corporate capital is counterbalanced with the obligation to create a (non-distributable) legal reserve funded on a yearly basis by the allocation of one-twentieth (5%) of the net profits.
-Such allocation ceases to be compulsory when the aggregate amount of the legal reserve and the corporate capital reaches Euro 12,000.
+The very limited amount of corporate capital is counterbalanced with the obligation for shareholders of such S.à.r.l.-S to create a (non-distributable) legal reserve funded on a yearly basis by the allocation of one-twentieth (5%) of the net profits.
+Such allocation shall cease to be compulsory when the aggregate amount of the legal reserve and the corporate capital shall reach Euro 12,000.